Employee discipline examples & how to handle them

 _____Safety

-_____Other violation of company policy
+_____Other violations of company policy

-Details of occurrence: On December 18, Mr. Anderson was on his personal phone for 15 minutes rather than helping coworkers unload a shipment.
-Not only does this action put an undue burden on the team, it violates the rule of no mobile phone usage anywhere but in the lounge during a scheduled break.
 This rule is stated in the employee handbook, which Mr. Anderson signed off as having read during his onboarding process.
 I have had two previous conversations with him (Nov.
 12 and Dec.
-2) about the need to put the device away while working.
+2) about putting the device away while working.
 He did not heed these verbal warnings.

-Expected improvement: My expectation going forth is no further incidents of phone usage anywhere but in the designated spot at the proper time.
+Expected improvement: I expect no further incidents of phone usage anywhere but in the designated spot at the proper time.
 If Mr. Anderson has questions, he should consult me or human resources for guidance.
-Failure to abide by the stated policy will result in a day’s suspension without pay, as outlined in the handbook’s section on consequences for repeat offenses following a written warning.

 I have read this warning notice and understand it.